emcrald/F1-Driver-Wordle/README.md

 ## Features

-- Select an era of F1 (Hybrid, KERS, V8, V10, NA)
+- Select an era of F1 (Hybrid, KERS, V8, V10, NA, NEW: Constructors)
-- Guess the last name of an F1 driver
+- Guess the team or last name of an F1 driver
 - Get feedback on letter accuracy (correct, present, absent)
 - Win or lose alerts with driver information
 - Simple and intuitive UI